hgrf/racine/README.md

 # Deployment with gunicorn and nginx

 Carry out the steps described above in order to set up the development server.
+Then configure gunicorn autostart by setting up a corresponding autostart file.
+This is explained below either for upstart or for systemd.

+## For upstart

-Then configure gunicorn by creating the file /etc/init/msm.conf and copying the following code into it (this is an Upstart configuration file, you should have upstart installed on your server or use a different init daemon):
+Create the file /etc/init/msm.conf and copy the following code into it:

     description "Gunicorn application server running Mercury Sample Manager"